 DVDs and Multimedia

 Case for a Creator

 Use this DVD, participant’s guide, and book by award-winning journalist Lee Strobel to explore the evidence from astronomy, physics, biochemistry, origin of life studies, and other fields that point toward a Creator.
+Be sure to check out Case for a Creator for Kids for younger age groups.
 Especially suitable for: adult Sunday School classes; small group discussions; private study; adult enrichment seminars.

 What Hath Darwin Wrought?